 Documents to download

-The Work Capability Assessment (WCA) was introduced in 2008 to determine entitlement to benefits that help cover the day-to-day living costs for people whose capability for work is limited by a disability or health condition.
-It currently assesses entitlement to Employment and Support Allowance (ESA), and whether Universal Credit (UC) claimants are eligible for an additional amount for ill health or disability, and what if any work-related requirements apply to them.
+The Work Capability Assessment (WCA) was introduced in 2008 to determine entitlement to benefits that help cover day-to-day living costs for people whose capability for work is limited by a disability or health condition.
+It assesses whether a claimant is fit for work, has limited capability for work (LCW), or limited capability for work-related activity (LCWRA).
+These outcomes determine:

 The WCA does not determine entitlement to Personal Independence Payment (PIP), which is a different kind of benefit from either ESA or UC.
-PIP is intended to help with the extra costs arising from ill health or disability and has a separate assessment process.
+PIP is intended to help with the extra costs arising from ill health or disability, rather than replacing the income of those with limited capability for work, and has a separate assessment process.

-In its subsequent report, Health assessments for benefits published in April 2023, the current Work and Pensions Committee found that, despite some improvements made since 2018, many of the problems highlighted by its predecessor Committee remained, and that important changes to improve trust and transparency had not been made.
+In its subsequent report, Health assessments for benefits published in April 2023, the Work and Pensions Committee found that, despite some improvements, many of the problems highlighted in its 2018 report remained.
+It found that important changes to improve trust and transparency had not been made.

 What is the Government proposing?

-In section 4 of Transforming Support: The Health and Disability White Paper published in March 2023, the Government proposed that the WCA be abolished.
+In section 4 of Transforming Support: The Health and Disability White Paper published in March 2023, the Government proposed abolishing the WCA.

-As part of this proposal, the additional element in UC – currently worth £390.06 a month – would be replaced by a new “health element”.
-This would be set at the same level, but instead of depending on a decision following a WCA, it would be available to UC claimants who also get Personal Independence Payment (PIP).
-People undergoing cancer treatment, or with a terminal illness or pregnancy risk, would continue to have automatic access to additional support, even if they are not receiving PIP.
+As part of this proposal, the additional LCWRA element in UC, which is currently worth £390.06 a month, would be replaced by a new “health element”.
+This would be set at the same level, but instead of depending on a decision following a WCA, it would be available to UC claimants who also get Personal Independence Payment (PIP), a benefit for people with extra costs of care or mobility resulting from disabilities and long-term health conditions.
+People undergoing cancer treatment, or with a terminal illness or pregnancy-related risk, would continue to have automatic access to additional support, even if they are not receiving PIP.

-Work-related requirements would no longer be assigned automatically.
-The White Paper proposed a new “personalised health conditionality approach” which would allow individual DWP Work Coaches to determine what, if any, work-related requirements should apply to claimants.
+Work-related requirements would no longer be assigned automatically following a WCA outcome.
+The white paper proposed a new “personalised health conditionality approach” which would allow individual Jobcentre Plus Work Coaches to determine what, if any, work-related requirements should apply to claimants.

 Various think tanks and campaigning organisations have expressed concerns about the proposal.
-One of their main concerns relates to people who have met the threshold for an additional amount of UC or ESA for ill health or disability following a WCA, but who do not currently receive any PIP.
-There are also people who get PIP and UC, but do not currently get additional support following a WCA.
+One of their main concerns is that people who currently meet the threshold for an additional amount for ill health or disability following a WCA, but who do not currently receive any PIP, may be entitled to less financial support after the change.

-This sets up potential winners and losers.
-Specific numbers, however, will depend on a number of factors, including the proportion of UC claimants not getting PIP who do ultimately qualify for it, any changes to PIP accompanying the reforms, and whether further groups will be given access to the UC health element as the proposals are developed.
+The numbers of people who ultimately will receive more or less support will, however, depend on a number of factors.
+These includes the proportion of UC claimants not getting PIP who do ultimately qualify for it, any changes to PIP accompanying the reforms, and whether further groups will get access to the UC health element as the proposals are developed.

-The White Paper commits to “transitional protection” so that at the point of transfer to the reformed system, those whose circumstances haven’t changed do not lose out in cash terms.
+The Transforming Support white paper commits to ‘transitional protection’, so that at the point of transfer to the reformed system, those whose circumstances have not changed do not lose out in cash terms.
 Some people would also be protected through provisions for pregnancy risk and cancer.

 When might changes be introduced?

-The White Paper states that primary legislation would be introduced in a new Parliament “when parliamentary time allows” – after the next general election.
+The Transforming Support white paper states that primary legislation would be introduced in a new Parliament (after the next general election) “when parliamentary time allows”.

 Questions unanswered or under consideration

-The White Paper left a number of questions unanswered or under consideration as the policy is developed, including:
+The white paper left several questions unanswered or under consideration as the policy is developed, including:

 • Whether the Government expects to make savings from the reforms.